petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 Always better to err on the side of too big and break it up later than start too small.

+Practically speaking,
+all work done throughout a master's or PhD program can go in a single project so long as the topic hasn't changed.

+That means we don't want to create a separate smaller project for a conference presentation, another separate project for a journal article, and yet another for our thesis.
+Start with one project, because all of these are inherently coupled to each other, i.e., they will share input data and process definitions.

+We've already established that we want to move away from very small projects, but what's the limit?
+Should we draw the line at a single paper?
+What if we have a follow-on investigation on the same topic?

 If you want to be able to test and build artifacts, you'll want to keep everything in one place.
 This is the same for a research project.
 Storing a dataset somewhere far away from the

+Keep your project general at first.
+That is, dump all files into a single place.
+Don't split into a bunch of different projects, e.g., one for your proposal, one for the experiment, one for the analysis code, one for the journal article, and one for the thesis.

+It's almost always better to go from large to small than the other way around.
+In software development,
+this principle is known as premature abstraction, and it is well known that the wrong abstraction is much more expensive than no abstraction at all.

+A similar concept is that of a "monorepo," or a single repository containing multiple sub-projects.
+This is much better than excessive fragmentation.
+In fact,
+Google uses a single monorepo for most of their code.

 ## Processes should be able to run on multiple machines